TheDevOpsHub/terraform-template/README.md

 ## Demo content

-This demonstrates how modules, multi environments, ... work
+This demonstrates how modules, multiple environments, and shared resources work.
+In your real project, you can refer to this demo code and structure, and then delete the demo module when it is no longer needed.

 ### Module